abhinand5/battery-draw-util/README.md

 The tool can be used in two different modes.
 It shows two fields, user can choose what to show using the next two flags.

+> If you have plugged in your device it will not show any output.

 Below is an example of `normal` mode for all fields.

 ```
-$ bat-draw -m short -a
+$ bat-draw -m normal -a
 Btr-Draw: 4.322 W - 10.0 hours left
 ```